SuppSafety is informational only and not medical advice. Read the disclaimer.

 Food: With food

-Commonly taken with food to reduce digestive upset; effects build over weeks.
+Commonly taken with food (often a fat-containing meal) to reduce digestive upset; effects are discussed as building gradually over weeks of consistent use rather than acutely.

 💊 Common use range